iainctduncan/papers/source/design.rst

 A functional Scheme interpreter can be created in a very small amount of code - there is even an implementation named SIOD, for "Scheme In One Defun" (but also referred to as "Scheme in One Day").
-SIOD was a project by computer science professor George Carrette, started in 1988, intended to make the smallest possible Scheme interpreter that could be embedded in a C or C++ program (CTN: Carrette 2007).
+SIOD was a project by computer science professor George Carrette, started in 1988, intended to make the smallest possible Scheme interpreter that could be embedded in a C or C++ program (Carrette 2007).

 The s7 project in particular is a Scheme distribution intended expressly for embedding in C host programs, and designed to make that use case as simple as possible.